rafid29mehda/All-About-ECG/Feature Extraction/README.md

 - **QRS Complex**: The big spike (Q is a dip, R is a peak, S is another dip), showing the ventricles (lower heart chambers) contracting.
 - **T Wave**: The wave after the QRS, showing the ventricles relaxing.

 Time-domain features measure things like the time between these waves, their heights, or their shapes.
-Let’s look at some key time-domain features, starting with the ones you mentioned: **RR Interval** and **PR Interval**.
+Let’s look at some key time-domain features, starting with the ones we mentioned: **RR Interval** and **PR Interval**.

 ### Key Time-Domain Features